zachtib/Frisky/README.md

 The base class `FriskyTestCase` has one method, `send_message` which takes in a string and handles it as if it was a message sent in channel.

+### Architecture

+Frisky is built on top of the Django Web Framework, but isn't a traditional web application, in that it does not serve web pages.

+`slack/views.py`

+There are a couple of entry points into Frisky, but the Slack webhook is by far the most common.
+Slack sends a series of events to
+Frisky that it has subscribed to.
+Slack expects a response within 2 seconds, or else it will retry.
+To account for this, and the fact that Frisky's production Heroku instance can take a moment to "wake up", any requests with the Retry header are ignored.
+The Slack webhook deserializes the event, places it on a Celery worker queue, and then returns an HTTP 200 response to Slack to acknowledge the event was received.

+`slack/tasks.py`

+Here we have the

 ## Troubleshooting
 When running `pipenv install` you may encounter an error like:
 ```